hugoaguirre/learningpygame/README.md

     git add <the file you need to commit>
     git commit  # will open an editor, write a comment there git push --set-upstream origin <name_of_your_branch>

+Once your changes are pushed, you can go to https://github.com/juanjosegzl/learningpygame and create a new Pull Request Search for the buttom Compare & pull request